CERT-Polska/mwdblib/docs/cmdline.rst

    $ mwdb list

-you will see the list of samples similar to the main Malwarecage webapp view.
+you will see the list of samples similar to the main MWDB webapp view.

 .. image:: _static/sample-list.png
    :width: 800